Enjoy gorgeous scenery, delicious tastes, and colorful history on a road trip from Paso Robles to Hearst Castle.

-Paso's compact downtown provides ample ways to stretch your legs and while away an afternoon, perhaps after a leisurely brunch of smoked salmon Benedict at Thomas Hill Organics.
+Paso's compact downtown provides ample ways to stretch your legs and while away an afternoon, perhaps after a leisurely brunch of crab Benedict at Thomas Hill Organics.
 Eclectic boutiques, ambitious galleries, and attractive tasting rooms surround the oak-lined main square, officially known as City Park.
 One standout is Studios on the Park, a nonprofit art collective housed in a former auto dealership.
 (Look for the shapely front end of a 1951 Hudson Hornet in the entryway.)
-Visitors can watch artists at work during its open studio hours Thursday to Sunday.
+Visitors can watch artists at work during its open studio hours.
 On the first Saturday of the month, the Art After Dark Paso party features live music, local wines, and, often, overflowing crowds.

 If you've come to sample the area's acclaimed wines, you can easily do so on foot.
 More than a dozen cellars, including Asuncion Ridge and Pianetta, run tasting rooms within a few downtown blocks.
 For something a bit unusual, try Bodegas Paso Robles, which specializes in wines made from Spanish and Portuguese grapes such as albariño, garnacha, and tempranillo.
 Winery owner Dorothy Schuler focuses on uncommon varieties, such as the rare graciano grape, which grows on less than 40 acres countywide.